Versatile audio-visual learning for emotion recognition: Experimental Settings

 To obtain visual features, we used the \emph{multi-task cascaded convolutional neural network} (MTCNN) face detection algorithm \cite{Zhang_2016_8} to extract faces from each image frame in the corpora using bounding boxes.
 Following the extraction of bounding boxes, we resize the images to a predetermined dimension of $224 \times 224 \times 3$.
-After face extraction, we utilize the pre-trained EfficientNet-B2 model \cite{savchenko_2022} to extract emotional feature representations, which has established state-of-the-art results on the AffectNet corpus \cite{Mollahosseini_2019}.
+After face extraction, we utilize the pre-trained EfficientNet-B2 model \cite{savchenko_2022} to extract emotional feature representations.
+At the time of our study, this model was among the top performers on the AffectNet corpus \cite{Mollahosseini_2019}.
+Similarly to the acoustic feature extractor, the EfficientNet-B2 model is pre-trained for emotion recognition tasks before its integration.
+This approach helps ensure the representations obtained from videos are optimal for emotion recognition.
 The representation obtained from the EfficientNet-B2 model is retrieved from the last fully connected layer before classification, with an array dimension of 1,408.
 This representation is then concatenated row-wise with all other frames within each clip from the datasets, serving as the input for the visual branch of our framework.

+The CMU-MOSEI dataset offers pre-extracted features instead of raw data.
+Specifically, for the visual modality, it provides 35 facial action units, while the audio data includes features such as \emph{Mel-frequency cepstral coefficients} (MFCCs), pitch tracking, glottal source, and peak slope parameters, totaling 74 features.
+Consequently, we could not use the same set of features used to conduct experiments on the CREMA-D and MSP-IMPROV corpora (i.e., wav2vec2 and EfficientNet-B2 based features).
+Instead, we use the features provided with the release, which also facilitates the comparison with other methods using this corpus.